Wild Brawl At Brooklyn Pizza Shop Caught On Camera; 'Complete Mayhem'

 NEW YORK (CBSNewYork) — A late-night snack run led to an all-out brawl at a Brooklyn pizza shop.

-One man was hurt in the wild incident while another faces charges, CBS2’s Natalie Duddridge reported Monday.READ MORE: New York City Nightlife Advisory Board Suggests Legalized Drinking In Public Parks
+One man was hurt in the wild incident while another faces charges, CBS2’s Natalie Duddridge reported Monday.READ MORE: CDC Expected To Recommend Everyone Wear Masks Indoors Where COVID Rates Are High

 This was no pizza party.
 Cellphone video shows the brawl inside Joe’s Pizza on Bedford Avenue near North Fifth Street in Williamsburg.

-Note: Editor’s note: This story first appeared on Monday, July 26.